 Help the Community Law Clinic upscale its activity today to reach many more people that need their help.

 The project needs just over £40,000 to run every year and we have already sought and secured £18,000 worth of funding - we now need another £22,000 to be able to run the clinic this year.

 If we are successful any funding we receive over this target will be spent on the next phase of this project.

 Even through the COVID-19 pandemic we will offer services to those in need online and over the phone – so we need your help straight away!

 Phase One – Development of the Community Law Clinic

-During the current pandemic we are unable to operate a face-to-face service and we are planning to open our services online and by telephone in June until we are able to offer face-to-face services once more.
-We have already recruited more than 30 law students to work on the service over the summer.
+During the current pandemic we are unable to operate a face-to-face service and we have opened our services online and by telephone until we are able to offer face-to-face services once more.
+We have recruited more than 30 law students to work on the service over the summer.

-Before the Covid19 restrictions had been brought into place, about 150 students, 6 members of Law School staff and 40 volunteer solicitors saw approximately 25-30 clients per month in the CLC.
-It is hoped that this number of clients will be helped online and over the phone in the meantime.
+Before the COVID-19 restrictions had been brought into place, about 150 students, 6 members of Law School staff and 40 volunteer solicitors saw approximately 25-30 clients per month in the CLC.
+It is hoped that this number of clients will be helped online and over the phone through the virtual clinic.

 To improve access to the clinic and provide a permanent home for its services, the University of Exeter has identified a city centre location near St David's station and is looking to open after the restrictions have been lifted and students can return to Exeter to continue their studies.